 Finishes.
 As in, trim and hardware plus other miscellaneous items.

 These not only improve the aesthetic of the entire house — which makes a difference when you list the property and can help you sell faster — but they add up and can total in the thousands.
+Estimating rehab costs by making a detailed list of everything you need, as if you were about to go shopping for it, helps to avoid missed items.

 When you estimate rehab costs, make sure to detail how many doorknobs you’ll need (this one will probably surprise you), how many knobs for the cabinets, how many door stops and hinge stops, how many outlet covers and switch plates, and how much baseboard.